CocoaPods/guides.cocoapods.org/source/using/troubleshooting.html.md

 ---
 title: Troubleshooting
-description: The solutions to common problems
+description: The solutions to common problems.
 order: 3
 ---